-Invitron’s chemiluminescence technology uses an acridinium ester (AE) compound that can be linked directly to binding reagents such as antibodies or oligonucleotide probes.
+Invitron’s Molecular Light Technology uses acridinium ester (AE) chemiluminescent compounds that can be linked directly to binding reagents such as antibodies or oligonucleotide probes.
 These labelled reagents can be individually designed to target an infinite range of substances of biomedical interest which are then quantified by the intensity of the light generated in the chemiluminescent reaction.

-For many years our AE technology has been the end-point-detection system of choice for leading clinical diagnostic analysers.
-Today, the technology still remains unsurpassed in terms of its sensitivity and wide dynamic range.
-The introduction of AE based microplate assays brings a new dimension to the range of applications for this state of the art technology.
+Our AE labelling compounds have enabled a new generation of advanced laboratory diagnostics, delivering higher diagnostic sensitivity and accuracy than previous techniques and delivering test results in a fraction of the time.
+For this reason AE technology has become the end-point-detection system of choice for leading clinical diagnostic analysers.
+Today, the technology still remains unsurpassed in terms of its sensitivity, precision and wide dynamic range.
+Invitron’s next-generation POC technology translates the functionality of an automated chemiluminescence analyser into a miniaturised format, bringing a new dimension to the range of applications for chemiluminescence assays.

-The technology for linking AE compounds to binding reagents such as antibodies or oligonucleotide probes is well established.
+The technology for linking AE compounds to binding reagents such as antibodies or oligonucleotide probes is now well established.
 These labelled reagents can be designed to target specifically an infinite range of substances of biomedical interest which are then quantified by intensity of the light generated in the chemiluminescent reaction.
 Such assays were initially developed to investigate human diseases by analysing changes in blood constituents such as hormones.
 Subsequently, they have been applied to the detection and monitoring of tumour products, infectious agents such as HIV, markers of coronary heart disease and the gene mutations that give rise to inherited diseases.
-Acridinium based assays have been developed in a wide range of assay formats fully automated systems (eg Centaur, Siemens Medical Systems; Tigris, Gen-Probe Inc) and microtitre plate immunoassays.
+Acridinium based assays have been developed in a wide range of assay formats included fully automated systems (e.g. Centaur, Siemens Medical Systems; Tigris, Gen-Probe Inc) and microplate immunoassays.
+In the near future this technique will also be used to perform rapid diagnostic tests using portable instruments next to patients at the point of care.

 These analytical methods are not confined to applications in the clinical laboratory.
-They can, for example, be used to assess the toxicological impact of environmental pollutants through monitoring changes in the expression of marker genes in organisms, tissues and cell lines.
-The sensitivity of detection, long use combine to make acridinium labels.
+For example, that can also be used to assess the toxicological impact of environmental pollutants through monitoring changes in the expression of marker genes in organisms, tissues and cell lines.

 Since AE provides a direct labelling system, very few manipulations are required on enzyme labels, where it is necessary to convert substrates to detectable products following completion of the immunochemical reaction.
 With a measurement time of only 1 second, AE chemistry provides an extremely rapid and user-friendly detection system.